0xDegenDeveloper/GoL2/src/README.md

 > The contract also implements _[OpenZeppelin's](https://github.com/OpenZeppelin/cairo-contracts)_ ownable, erc721 and src5 components, gaining their storage vars, events, and functions.

-### On-chain Token URIs:
+## On-chain Token URIs:

-This contract generates all token URI data on-chain [here](../tests/contracts/nft/uri/README.md).
+This contract generates all token URI data on-chain.

 To see an example, start by running this command to generate the JSON URI: